United States invasion of Afghanistan: First move

-On September 26, fifteen days after 9/11, the US covertly inserted (via CIA-piloted Mi-17 helicopter) 10 members of the CIA into the Panjshir Valley, Massoud's stronghold.
+On 26 September, fifteen days after 9/11, the US covertly inserted (via CIA-piloted Mi-17 helicopter) 10 members of the CIA into the Panjshir Valley, Massoud's stronghold.
 The CIA mission was led by Gary Schroen and designated the Northern Afghanistan Liaison Team, known by the call-sign 'Jawbreaker'.
 In addition to specialized human assets, the team brought a metal case containing $3 million in $100 bills to buy support.
 Jawbreaker linked up with General Mohammed Fahim, commander of the Northern Alliance forces in the Panjshir Valley, and prepared the way for introduction of Army Special Forces.
 The Jawbreaker team brought satellite communications equipment, enabling its intelligence reports to be instantly available to CIA headquarters.
 The team also assessed potential targets for Operation Crescent Wind, provided in-extremis combat search and rescue (CSAR), and could provide bomb damage assessment for the air campaign.
 To allow fixed-wing aircraft to land in the area, the team refurbished an airstrip at Gulbahar built by the British in 1919.

-On September 28, British Foreign Secretary Jack Straw approved the deployment of MI6 officers to Afghanistan, utilizing people involved with the mujahideen in the 1980s, who had language skills and regional expertise.
+On 28 September, British Foreign Secretary Jack Straw approved the deployment of MI6 officers to Afghanistan, utilizing people involved with the mujahidin in the 1980s, who had language skills and regional expertise.
 At month's end, a handful of MI6 officers landed in northeast Afghanistan and met with Fahim.
 They began working with other contacts in the north and south to build alliances, secure support, and bribe as many Taliban commanders as possible to change sides or leave the fight.
 Two more CIA teams soon arrived, operating near Herat and Mazar-i-Sharif.

+On 5 October, Uzbekistan granted permission for US forces to operate from its territory.
+Within 48 hours, units from the 160th Special Operations Aviation Regiment arrived at the Karshi-Khanabad Air Base in Chinook and Blackhawk helicopters and made operational readiness just as the bombing campaign was commencing.
+The initial focus was to establish search-and-rescue capabilities and prepare for the deployment of special force A-teams into Afghanistan to support the Northern Alliance rebels.